tashiad/capstone-sentiment-analysis-app-starter/README.md

 # create a new key in the dictionary to store the custom model sentiment analysis results
 sentiment["custom model positive"] = sentiment_analysis(text)
 ```
+>**Note:** If you encounter errors while loading an H5 file into your application, it could indicate that the file got corrupted during the upload process or when it was generated.
+If you encounter an error of this nature, we recommend generating a new H5 file.
+The simplest solution is to re-upload the H5 file, as this often resolves file corruption issues.
+By creating a fresh file, you can ensure the integrity of your data and minimize potential errors during file loading.

 #### 6. Update `form.html` to include your custom model's result